2009 Chevrolet Silverado 1500 Performance

 - "The brake pedal has a firm feel when bringing the truck to a stop." -- Road and Track

 - "On long trips, the supple suspension and quiet cabin come into play to make the Silverado a pleasing companion." -- Edmunds

 - "The steering is nicely weighted, if a bit numb.
 The brakes are responsive, though one test example suffered from slightly spongy pedal action." -- Consumer Guide

 Though few test drivers took the Silverado off-road, those that did were impressed with the truck's capabilities.
 For heavy off-roading, a locking rear differential and skid plates are available on some models.
-All Chevrolet Silverado 1500 models are available as two- and four-wheel drive vehicles.
-The four-wheel drive system acts as an all-wheel drive system on dry roads, distributing power as it detects wheel slippage.
-Four-wheel drive can be turned on when the driver wants equal power sent to all tires.
+All Chevrolet Silverado 1500 models come with either two- or four-wheel drive.

-- "The Silverado felt more balanced and less nose-heavy than the Tundra. . .
-[The Silverado] let us know several times it had smaller approach angles (12 degrees less than the Tundra), scraping the airdam and front bumper." -- Truck Trend
+- "The Silverado felt more balanced and less nose-heavy than the Tundra." -- Truck Trend

 - "The Silverado can plow through sand as an intelligent transfer case distributes big-time engine torque to all wheels in order to maintain traction during our trek across the cactus-spiked Sonora Desert." -- Road & Travel Magazine